gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 #####4.
 Assembly with Trinity (OPTIONAL - now has trimmomatic included) - module `bioinformatics/trinity/2.0.6`

 Trinity (http://trinityrnaseq.github.io/) assembles transcript sequences from Illumina RNA-Seq data.
 Trinity runs in an OPENMP parallelized environment and requires a large amount of memory.
-Remember to use flags for an parallel environment. *Hint: use mthreads and himem flags*
+Remember to use flags for a parallel environment. *Hint: use mthreads and himem flags*

 A. Generate a qsub file to assemble your data with Trinity.